Today…. today was a day.

 She’s excited to see me on the other line and tells me all about her party plans for swimming, a slip and slide, tie dye t-shirt making and of course, unicorn cupcakes for her and her three friends.

 After explaining that our plane was broken and that I’d be late, she’s asks if I like lemonade and unicorn cupcakes.
-I tell her they’re my most favourite.
+I tell her they’re my most favorite.
 “Well, we’ll make sure to save you some for when you get here”, she says.
 I choke back tears and tell her I love her.

 As we hang up the phone I check my emails for updates.
 Our flights delayed another hour.